omni-trash/sp2019/development/CalendarView/jslink.md

 > Notice that we have to render a date and time input field by ``SPFieldDateTime_Edit``.
 There are several different render functions for different field types.

-Ok so far, `GetUrlKeyValue` is also a build in function of the Sharepoint Client Script Library.
+Ok so far, `GetUrlKeyValue` is also a build in function of the Sharepoint JavaScript Library (JSOM).

 Now we have to modify the New Form Web Part Page.